 Statistics are valuable when getting to know your audience as a whole, but forming an individual avatar helps to keep the stats from becoming stale in your decision-making.
 An avatar can be imagined, you can even ask rhetorical questions of your avatar to help you make better decisions.

 Another danger with simply relying upon stats, or bullet points for your target audience, is that you can be tempted to have too broad of an audience.
 How many failed companies have “everybody” as their target audience?
-When you target everyone, you attract no-one.
+When you target everyone, you attract no one.

 What About Multiple Avatars?

 If you do end up with more than a handful of avatars, perhaps you should ask yourself if you have saturated any one of these target markets.
 If you have, that’s great.
-If you haven’t, then your efforts might be better spent going deeper into one or two target markets then spreading a wider net.
+If you haven’t, then your efforts might be better spent going deeper into one or two target markets than spreading a wider net.

 Where to Start When Defining an Avatar